 - I personally like the twist with the loaner bikes.
 Goes to remind us that not only are there still holdouts for the cult, but that Our Favorite Family isn’t exactly doing so well.
 Hear me, Zombie Simpsons?
 Characters living the high life is not really funny!

 - LOVE the scenes with the “Lawyer Department”, especially when they barge into KBBL-TV to look for Homer.
 “Idiots?
 That’s slander, sir, and we have it on tape.”
 “Alright; I’ll get out my chequebook!”

 - “We are watching FOX!”
 I love the “take that’s” at FOX.

-Jerkass Homer Moment: Most of Homer’s jerkassery is a little justified, but almost mowing down the Movementarians certainly crossed the line.
-This is also a literal Jerkass Homer Moment: while driving to the Movementarian Centre, Homer screams “Outta my way, jerkass!”
+Jerkass Homer Meter: 2.
+Most of Homer’s jerkassery is a little justified, but almost mowing down the Movementarians certainly crossed the line.
+This is also a literal Jerkass Homer Moment: while driving to the Movementarian Center, Homer screams “Outta my way, jerkass!”
 And thus, a name for the post-classic era Homer was born.